cognivore/universal-art-link/starter/README.md

 - `universal-art-link dev` – rebuild on changes, serve `dist/`, push live reload.
 - `universal-art-link build` – render Handlebars layouts with structured content into `dist/`.
 - `universal-art-link package` – zip `dist/` into `dist/site-YYYYMMDD-HHMM.zip`.
-- `universal-art-link deploy` – POST the generated zip using credentials in `content/site.config.*`.
+- `universal-art-link deploy` – POST the generated zip using credentials in `content/site.config.*` or the admin connection.
+- `universal-art-link endpoint` – run the remote HTTP endpoint that accepts connections + bundles (secured by a shared secret).

+## Artist-friendly admin panel

+1. Run `universal-art-link dev` (or `pnpm cli dev`) and visit `http://localhost:4173/admin/`.
+2. Enter your host URL + shared secret.
+We keep them inside `.ual/connection.json`.
+3. Press **Connect** to verify the remote server.
+4. Use the huge **Deploy to …** button whenever you want to publish changes.
+No terminal required.

 ## Project structure